hagrid-the-developer/tilraunir/asm/gather/README.md

 Comparision of gatherd and movps
 =============

-Tests fails when optimizations are enabled, probably due to different floating-point arithmetic.
+Test fails when optimizations are enabled, probably due to different floating-point arithmetic.
 With `-O0` they pass.

 It seems that gatherd under Intel isn't so slow, under Ryzen, it is much, much worse: